-- For depreciable property under section 167 of the IRC, multiply the credit by a fraction; the numerator is the number of months of gualified use, and the denominator is the number of months of useful life of the property. - For property subject to the provisions of section 168 of the IRC, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is: - 36 for three-year property; - the number of months you chose for buildings or structural components of buildings; or - 60 for all other classes of property.
+For depreciable property under IRC section 167, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is the number of months of useful life of the property.

+- For property subject to the provisions of IRC section 168, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is: - 36 for three-year property; - the number of months you chose for buildings or structural components of buildings; or - 60 for all other classes of property.

-Part V - Early dispositions of gualified property and addback of credit on early dispositions
+Part VI - Early dispositions of qualified property and addback of credit on early dispositions

-Fill in columns A through H if you have claimed the credit on property that was disposed of or was removed from qualified use (a) during 2003, and (b) prior to the end of its useful life or specified holding period.
+Fill in columns A through H if you have claimed the credit on property that was disposed of or was removed from qualified use (a) during 2004, and (b) prior to the end of its useful life or specified holding period.
 Do not include property that has been in qualified use for more than 12 consecutive years.